Audit-It-in/Audit-it/docs/prd/ui-ux-guidelines.md

 - **Mobile-First**: Responsive design with progressive enhancement for larger screens
 - **Component Library**: Custom neumorphic UI components with brand color integration
 - **Visual Style**: Soft shadows, subtle depth, and brand-consistent color schemes
+- **No Gradients**: Gradients are prohibited in UI; use solid fills with neumorphic shadows only

 ## Neumorphic Design System